almereyda/awesome-starred/README.md

 - [ipfs/ipfs-desktop](https://github.com/ipfs/ipfs-desktop) - An unobtrusive and user-friendly desktop application for IPFS on Windows, Mac and Linux.
 - [ipfs-shipyard/ipscend](https://github.com/ipfs-shipyard/ipscend) - 🚀  Publish all your Web pages to IPFS, track released versions and more!
 - [OpenKnowledgeMaps/Headstart](https://github.com/OpenKnowledgeMaps/Headstart) - A framework for creating web-based knowledge maps
-- [danny0838/firefox-scrapbook](https://github.com/danny0838/firefox-scrapbook) - ScrapBook X – a Firefox add-on that inherits from ScrapBook by Gomita and ScrapBook Plus by haselnuss
+- [danny0838/firefox-scrapbook](https://github.com/danny0838/firefox-scrapbook) - ScrapBook X – a legacy Firefox add-on that captures web pages to local device for future retrieval, organization, annotation, and edit.
 - [gildas-lormeau/Scrapbook-for-SingleFile](https://github.com/gildas-lormeau/Scrapbook-for-SingleFile) - PageArchiver (previously called "Scrapbook for SingleFile") is a Chrome extension that helps to archive pages for offline reading
 - [substack/accountdown](https://github.com/substack/accountdown) - manage accounts with leveldb
 - [kvnneff/township-media](https://github.com/kvnneff/township-media) - A Township plugin that adds routes and methods for managing media uploads